bhakin/Recipe-Rating-Analysis/README.md

 ## Hypothesis Testing

-In the Bivariate Analysis section, we looked at the distributions between `'avg_rating'` and `'minutes'` and noticed that there might be some connections between these two, specically on how shorter time length of a recipe tend to have a higher average rating.
+In the **Bivariate Analysis** section, we looked at the distributions between `'avg_rating'` and `'minutes'` and noticed that there might be some connections between these two, specically on how shorter time length of a recipe tend to have a higher average rating.
 So in this section, I will perfom a permutation test and see whether this is true or not.

 **Null Hypothesis**: There is no effect of cooking time under under 1 hour (60 minutes) on the average rating of recipes. \
 **Alternative Hypothesis**: Cooking time under 1 hour (60 minutes) have an effect on the average rating of recipes. \
 **Test Statistic**: Difference in Means since I am comparing two numerical distributions. \
-**Signficance Level**: 0.05 so that I can an accuracy result fromt this test.
+**Signficance Level**: 0.05 so that I can get an accuracy result from this test.

 <iframe
   src="assets/hypothesis_test.html"